Beyond Poisson: First-Passage Asymptotics of Renewal Shot Noise

 This key formula, confirmed numerically in FIG.~\ref{fig:mfpt}, leads to several important insights. (i) We check that Eq.~\eqref{mfpt-general} reduces to known results in important limits.
 First, for Poisson arrivals, $\hat{w}(s)=r/(s+r)$, it simplifies to the classical asymptotic expression~\cite{borovkovExitTimes,kellaHittingTimes,laioMeanFirst,tsuruiFirstpassageProblem,masoliverFirstpassageTimes}:

 Second, in the limit of instantaneous relaxation ($\gamma \to \infty$), we have $\hat{w}(m\gamma) \to 0$, yielding the pure Arrhenius law $r \langle T_b \rangle \sim e^{\lambda b} = 1/\mathbb{P}(x > b)$.
 Indeed, in this limit, each impulse is an upcrossing with probability $\mathbb{P}(x > b) = e^{-\lambda b}$. (ii) Equation~\eqref{mfpt-general} extends MFPT asymptotics for shot noise far beyond the Poisson case, providing (to our knowledge) the first closed analytic form valid for general renewal arrivals and exponential marks.
-Comparable asymptotics are extremely rare for non-Markovian processes~\cite{hanggiNonMarkovProcesses,guerinMeanFirstpassage,bremontPersistenceExponentsa,brayPersistenceFirstPassage}. (iii) Although the full distribution of $T_b$ for arbitrary $b$ remains an open question for non-Markovian shot noise, our results provide a complete asymptotic characterization for large values of $b$, where we argue that crossings become asymptotically independent, implying that $T_b$ follows an exponential distribution.
-While this has been rigorously established only for Poisson arrivals~\cite{borovkovExitTimes,kellaHittingTimes}, it is a common phenomenon in rare-event limits~\cite{glassermanLimitsFirst,chupeauCoverTimesRandom2015}.
-Our simulations FIG.~\ref{fig:fpt-dist-exp} confirm that for large $b$,
+Comparable asymptotics are extremely rare for non-Markovian processes~\cite{hanggiNonMarkovProcesses,guerinMeanFirstpassage,bremontPersistenceExponentsa,brayPersistenceFirstPassage}. (iii) Although the full distribution of $T_b$ for arbitrary $b$ remains an open problem for non-Markovian shot noise, our results provide a complete asymptotic characterization in the large-threshold limit. \ju{Indeed, we show in the Supplementary Material (SM) \cite{suppmatbib} that for $b\to\infty$, the FPT $T_b$ becomes exponentially distributed:}

-where $\langle T_b \rangle$ is now fully explicit \eqref{mfpt-general}.
-Thus, under the physically sound hypothesis that upcrossings become independent, our result \eqref{mfpt-general} fully quantifies FPT statistics of shot noise with exponential marks in the large-threshold limit.
+where $\langle T_b \rangle$ is now fully explicit \eqref{mfpt-general}. \ju{Physically, this reflects the fact that upcrossings of a high threshold become asymptotically independent events.
+This property is well established for Poisson shot noise~\cite{borovkovExitTimes,kellaHittingTimes} and more generally arises in rare-event limits~\cite{glassermanLimitsFirst,chupeauCoverTimesRandom2015}.} \ju{Our numerical simulations in FIG.~\ref{fig:fpt-dist-exp} provide clear confirmation of this asymptotic behavior.} Thus, our result \eqref{mfpt-general} fully quantifies FPT statistics of shot noise with exponential marks in the large-threshold limit.